awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 + `LastAnalyzedTime` – Timestamp\.

   The last time at which column statistics were computed for this partition\.
++ `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The ID of the Data Catalog in which the partition resides\.

 ## PartitionInput Structure<a name="aws-glue-api-catalog-partitions-PartitionInput"></a>